SiaFoundation/siad/doc/Default Path.md

 Since single file uploads ignore `defaultPath` and `disableDefaultPath` they will download their content directly.

-In case a `defaultPath` is somehow set on a single file (e.g. via a modified portal that didn't do the normal checks) it will be ignored.
+In case a `defaultPath` is set on a single file (e.g. via a modified portal that didn't do the normal checks) it will be ignored.
 This is not a dedicated execution path, it's just a side effect of the way `ForPath` is implemented.

 ### Single file directory

-#### Legacy case

-The legacy case is the status quo from before the `defaultPath` was implemented.
-These files have `defaultPath` equivalent to `""` and their `disableDefaultPath` equivalent to `false`.
-In this case we automatically set the `defaultPath` to the only file in `subfiles`.

 #### `defaultPath` is defined and not empty

 The entire metadata of the skyfile is returned.

-If the `defaultPath` is somehow set to a directory and not a file this case is identical to the Multi file directory with `defaultPath` pointing to a directory case.
+If the `defaultPath` is set to a directory and not a file we return an error stating that skyfile has invalid `defaultPath` and the client should use a format to download the skyfile.

 #### `defaultPath` is empty and `disableDefaultPath` is `true`

 The entire metadata of the skyfile is returned.

 The content of the skyfile is returned in a zipped form.

+#### `defaultPath` is empty and `disableDefaultPath` is `false`

+Redirect the user to the same skylink with subpath pointing to the only file in the skylink.

+The returned metadata will reflect only the path to which the user is redirected which in this case coincides with the entire metadata of the skyfile.
+Technically, `defaultPath` and `disableDefaultPath` fields are dropped but in this case they are empty/missing anyway, so there is no change.

 ### Multi file directory